-It has been recently reported that Massachusetts’ utilities National Grid, Northeast Utilities and ad agency for viva viagra Unitil have negotiated power purchase agreements (PPAs) for 565MW of electricity capacity from existing and proposed wind-farms in New Hampshire and Maine that would provide electricity at wholesale rates of approximately eight cents per kilowatt-hour.
+It has been recently reported that Massachusetts’ utilities National Grid, Northeast Utilities and Unitil have negotiated power purchase agreements (PPAs) for 565MW of electricity capacity from existing and proposed wind-farms in New Hampshire and Maine that would provide electricity at wholesale rates of approximately eight cents per kilowatt-hour.

 These agreements were lauded by the Boston Globe, going as far as claiming that “wind power is now competitive with conventional sources”.
 Eight cents per KWh is cheap for wind, especially when you consider that Cape Wind currently has PPAs with NSTAR and National Grid for 18.7 and 20.5 cents per kilowatt-hour (not including 3.5% annual escalators).

 However, the average wholesale cost of electricity in New England for 2012 was less than four cents per KWh according to the New England Independent System Operator (ISO-NE).
 Furthermore, the 8 cents/KWh rate doesn’t reflect the costs of transmission upgrades necessary to integrate these projects into New England’s electricity grid.
 At the request of all six New England Governors, ISO-NE conducted a study which concluded “the cost of interconnecting 2,000MW to 12,000 MW of wind power would be between $1.6 billion and $25 billion in transmission upgrades”.